 Hunter Valley winemaker Bruce Tyrrell, who supplies Tesco with a number of wines, was more succinct.
-'He's a wanker.
+‘He’s a wanker.
 He should go back to selling dog food.
-For years, the Australian wine industry has been supplying the British with technically correct wines that have good colour and are full of flavour, compared with the Europeans, who have been supplying them with technically poor wines with no colour and taste like cat's piss.'
+For years, the Australian wine industry has been supplying the British with technically correct wines that have good color and are full of flavor, compared with the Europeans, who have been supplying them with technically poor wines with no color and taste like cat’s piss.’

 There are three good reasons why the Australian winemakers in the room were in the wrong.
 First, as a general rule of business, it makes no sense to mess with Tesco.
 It accounts for 25% of all the wine sold in the UK, which is the biggest single market for Aussie wines.

 Second, Tesco knows wine consumption and is closer to British consumers than Australian winemakers.
 If Jago is certain that consumers will be looking for lighter wines, he is not expressing his own personal taste.
 It is almost a certainty that he speaks for the British market.

 But third, and most troubling, Australian winemakers are in danger of suffering from a fatal case of strategic amnesia.